 Cavities are damaged areas of the teeth that develop into tiny openings and holes.
 Cavities can also be called tooth decay and are caused by a number of factors, including frequent snacking, too many sugary drinks, or not properly cleaning your teeth.
 Anyone can get cavities, including infants, but they are more common in children, teenagers, and older adults.
 If not properly treated, cavities can get larger and then affect deeper layers of the teeth.
 The deeper the cavity gets, the more likely it can lead to pain, severe infection, and loss of the tooth.

 Learn proper brushing techniques.

-Brushing your teeth is so important to dental health and is a tip you have likely heard over and over again.
-Brushing helps get rid of the bacteria in the mouth that can cause cavities.
-Be sure to brush after meals and before bed.
+Brushing your teeth is vital to dental health and is a tip you have likely heard again and again.
+Brushing helps get rid of the bacteria in the mouth that can cause cavities, so you should be brushing after meals and before bed.
 It’s especially important to brush before bed because the bacteria lingering on your teeth overnight can cause acid to form and damage the enamel.
 You should use a soft bristle brush and place your toothbrush at a 45-degree angle against the gums.
 Replace your toothbrush every three months to ensure that bristles will do the job.